Hundreds of people have been arrested in Pakistan after a mob assassinated a Sri Lankan factory owner.

 Several terrible video clips circulated on social media, showing a mob thrashing the prone victim while yelling anti-blasphemy chants.

-Other footage showed his body on fire and the upturned wreckage of what was alleged to be his car.
+Diyawadana’s body was set ablaze in other clips, as was the overturned wreckage of what was alleged to be his car.

 Many members of the crowd made no effort to conceal their identities, and some even took photographs in front of the burning body.

-On Saturday, Hasaan Khawar, a spokesman for the Punjab administration, informed reporters that roughly 800 to 900 people were dragging the manager’s body, some of them were armed with sticks.
+On Saturday, Hasaan Khawar, a spokesman for the Punjab administration, informed reporters that about 800 to 900 individuals had carried the manager’s body, some of them were armed with sticks.

 The body has been subjected to a post-mortem examination, and Khawar said it would be turned over to the Sri Lankan Embassy in Islamabad.